indweller/indweller.github.io/index.md

+I am a PhD student at [New York University (NYU)](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering) in the Electrical and Computer Engineering program.
+I am part of the [Control/Robotics Research Lab](https://crrl.poly.edu/) advised by [Prof. Farshad Khorrami](https://engineering.nyu.edu/faculty/farshad-khorrami).
 I hold an MS in Computer Science from the [University of Southern California (USC)](https://www.cs.usc.edu/).
-Before joining USC, I worked as a Software Developer at Morgan Stanley for two years.
+At USC, I worked at the [Dynamic Robotics and Research Lab](https://sites.usc.edu/quann/) advised by [Prof. Quan Nguyen](https://viterbi.usc.edu/directory/faculty/Nguyen/Quan).
+Before my time at USC, I worked as a Software Developer at Morgan Stanley.
 I graduated from the [Indian Institute of Technology (IIT) Guwahati](https://www.iitg.ac.in/) with a B.Tech in Engineering Physics and a minor in Computer Science and Engineering.

-**I am currently looking for research positions in robotics.**

 * * *